 Conventional Trails: 187

 - 1 triple lift

 - 6 double lifts

 - 11 Conveyors (carpets)

 - 5 – the number of peaks that make up Breckenridge Ski Resort.
-Breck’s Five Peaks experience spans across the Ten Mile Range and includes Peaks 6, 7, 8, 9 and 10.
+Breck’s Five Peaks span north to south across the Ten Mile Range and include Peaks 6, 7, 8, 9 and 10.